Learn on PengiVocabulary from Classical Roots (Book C)Chapter 4: Creature Comforts (Lesson 7-8)

 elude (v.)1.
 To avoid or escape from by cunning; to evade 2.
 To escape detection; to baffle

-• The thief managed to elude the police by disappearing into the crowded subway station.
+• The suspect managed to elude the police by disappearing into the dense crowds of the subway station during rush hour.

 Book overview